 - Four private villas

 A very different kind of lodge, the Sanctuary at Ol Lentille actually consists of four independent and uniquely designed houses that provide you with your own home away from home but in the most awe-inspiring setting.
-The lodge itself sits up high on hills with views of a beautiful valley below with spectacular 360 degree views over the private conservancy, which at over 40,000 acres is more that three times the size of Manhattan.
+Your stay here will directly benefit the local community, with funds going to local schools, hospitals and various other projects.
+The lodge itself sits up high on hills with views of a beautiful valley below with spectacular 360-degree views over the private conservancy, which stretches across more than 40,000 acres.
 All of the architecturally magnificent houses have access to a mixture of courtyards, gardens and decking.
 The stylishly contemporary African style Chief’s house is the largest with three en-suite bedrooms which sleeps six very comfortably.
 The Colonel’s House has two en-suite bedrooms.
 The Sultan’s House and the retro African style Eyrie are rather romantic houses with just one bedroom.
-Each of the four houses share the main lodge area, which has a rather romantic library and an infinity swimming pool to laze about in while gazing down the valleys below.
+Each of the four houses share the main lodge area, which has a library and an infinity swimming pool to laze about in while gazing down the valleys below.
 The library’s telescope brings details to the stars above and if you need some pampering after a real bush experience, make use of the spa.
-A stay here goes far beyond the usual safari format of early mornings and twice daily game drives if you want with an incredible array of activities on offer and plenty of flexibility.
-Venture out into the wilderness for bush skills course, walk with Samburu and Maasai warriors, explore the reserve on the back of a camel or mountain bike in addition to excellent 4×4 game drives.
+A stay here goes far beyond the usual safari format of early mornings and twice-daily game drives if you want with an incredible array of activities on offer and plenty of flexibility.
+Venture out into the wilderness for bush skills course, walk with Samburu and Maasai warriors, explore the reserve on a mountain bike in addition to excellent 4×4 game drives.
 There are also some authentic cultural experiences.